Real Estate Law

 Which elements help with a CPCV review?

-The draft agreement, property identification, conditions on price, deposit, deadlines, financing, completion and relevant communications may help frame the review.
+The draft agreement, property identification, conditions on price, deposit, deadlines, financing or mortgage status, completion, relevant urban planning documentation and communications exchanged may help frame the review.
 The need for specific documents always depends on the transaction.

 What should I include in my initial message?

-Indicate the stage of the transaction, whether there is already a draft agreement or related documentation, who the parties are and whether any signing or completion dates are expected.
+Indicate the stage of the transaction, whether there is already a draft agreement or related documentation, the deposit amount, whether financing is involved and any expected signing or completion dates.
 The team will review the request and indicate the next steps.

 Would you prefer to send initial information first?

-You may send an initial message indicating the stage of the transaction, whether a draft agreement or relevant documents already exist, and any expected signing or completion date.
+You may send an initial message indicating the stage of the transaction, whether a draft CPCV or relevant documents already exist, the deposit and financing context, and any expected signing or completion date.

 Send initial information